Build Targets

 esp8266oled_udp ESP8266 OLED Receiver with display; shows producer chipid + loss% on page 2 and a feed-alive indicator on page 1.

-esp32_udp ESP32 none ESP32 headless receiver.
-More heap headroom; cleaner choice for fleet aggregator (sum mode).
+esp32_udp ESP32 auto ESP32 receiver.
+SSD1306 OLED auto-detected at boot; more heap headroom than ESP8266, cleaner choice for fleet aggregator (sum mode).

 After flashing, configure the source mode (pin / sum / auto) and group/port from the Config → Input page.